-During the fire season, daily weather maps indicating a broad overview of the forecast weather for days 1, 2, and 3 will be posted.
+During the fire season, daily weather maps indicating a broad overview of the forecast weather for days 1 through 7 will be posted.
 The maps will show General wind, Potential Weather, Fronts, High/Low Pressure Centers, and Minimum Relative Humidity.
-A brief written overview will also be provided with each map.
-These maps are generally produced by 11am MDT when the NRCC is in operation.
+These maps are generally produced by 10 am MDT when the NRCC is in operation.